Skip to content

 • If the origin returns a caching header that's larger than the Maximum TTL, then the distribution uses the Maximum TTL.

-If your distribution doesn't cache based on your custom values, then check that the origin doesn't have conflicting caching headers.
+If your distribution doesn't cache based on your default TTL value, then verify that the origin's caching headers don't conflict.

 Resolution

-Verify whether origin caching headers conflict with your distribution's custom object caching.
-The following resolution identifies common scenarios.
+Verify whether the origin's caching headers conflict with your distribution's custom object caching.

 Check the response from CloudFront to verify whether the value for X-Cache is Hit from cloudfront or RefreshHit from cloudfront: